 The Benefits of Premade Themes

 We love custom WordPress sites, but we can’t discount the value & ease of a template theme site.
-While they do not offer as many opportunities for customizability and scalability, choosing a theme “off the rack” can get the job done if you’re on a
+While they do not offer as many opportunities for customizability and scalability, choosing a theme “off the rack” can get the job done if you’re on a budget.
+There are three main reasons you might want to go the premade route:

 Money is, by far, one of the most common reasons that people choose to go with a premade theme for their website.
 When you add up all the costs of building a website, a theme license is one of the most affordable components.
 If you consider yourself fairly tech-savvy and decide to go the DIY route, you can save a lot of money by installing and customizing the theme yourself.